 Watch if you like: Mark Sheppard as Crowley, tear-jerkers

 Sam and Dean spent much of the first few years of the series on the run from the law, despite having several police officers in their debt.
-This would continue until the police thought they were dead, only for the pair of them to turn up again, and the threat of jail time if they’re ever caught and identified has never quite gone away.
+This would continue until the police thought they were dead, only for the pair of them to turn up again, and the threat of jail time if they were ever caught and identified never quite went away.
 This episode, in which a shape-shifter is carrying out bank robberies, really notches up the tension as they come to the attention of the FBI in the worst possible way, as well as observing the tragedy of a well meaning civilian caught up in something he doesn’t understand.

-Best moment: The brothers escape to the tune of ‘Renegade’, by Styx.
+Best moment: The brothers escape to the tune of “Renegade,” by Styx.

 Quotable: “We’re not working for the Mandroid!”
 (Sam, to Ronald)

-Watch if you like: Bonnie And Clyde, The Lone Gunmen
+Watch if you like: Bonnie and Clyde, The Lone Gunmen

-The decision to kill off Bobby permanently in season seven was controversial, to say the least, but it’s hard to deny his final episode as a living member of the team is a great one.
+The decision to kill off Bobby permanently in season 7 was controversial, to say the least, but it’s hard to deny his final episode as a living member of the team is a great one.
 Poor Bobby’s backstory is revealed to be even more tragic than we already knew it was, but more importantly, his bond with the boys and the reasons their relationship is so important both to them and to him are explored.
 It also prompts the show to explore a fairly obvious question – we’ve seen plenty of ghosts on the series whose bodies were burned, so even with hunters’ funerals, how is it we haven’t seen more beloved deceased characters return after death?

-Best moment: Bobby giving his alcoholic father a proper telling off in his imagination
+Best moment: Bobby giving his alcoholic father a proper telling off in his imagination.

 Quotable: “As fate would have it, I adopted two boys, and they grew up great.
 They grew up heroes” (Bobby)